A costly Last Will and Testament document process can create hurdles to preparing your estate after you have passed.

 - They offer access to affordable legal Wills in Canada.

 - The process of creating your Will is fast, and you can complete your Will within 20 minutes.

 - The step-by-step guidance provided makes the entire process a breeze.

-- Epilogue’s founders have over a decade of estate planning experience as lawyers, so you can have confidence in the robustness of the platform
+- Epilogue’s founders have over a decade of estate planning experience as lawyers, so you can have confidence in the platform’s robustness.